To strengthen, nurture, and promote the professional not-for-profit American theatre

 American Theatre magazine is the must-read periodical about not-for-profit professional theatre.
 The country's leading arts journalists as well as top professionals from the field contribute to the pages of American Theatre, published ten times each year, with five of the issues containing an entire new playscript.
 Each fall, the magazine publishes a complete schedule of every production taking place that season at Member Theatres across the country.

-Among TCG's other publications are ARTSEARCH®, the essential source for a career in the arts, and online resources such as the TCG Bulletin, executive director's Field Letter, special reports, and the Membership Directory.
+Among TCG's other publications are ARTSEARCH®, the essential source for a career in the arts, and online resources such as special reports and the Membership Directory.

 TCG takes its leadership responsibility seriously, initiating and participating in a number of programs to advance its membership and the field overall.
 As a founding member of the Performing Arts Alliance, TCG leads federal advocacy efforts that have helped guard and increase NEA funding, protect the full scope and value of the charitable tax deduction, and improve the timeliness of visa processing.
 TCG is currently working to ensure continued access to white spaces for wireless technologies and to include individual artists and administrators in Congressional health care proposals.
 Through the Performing Arts Alliance, TCG members (organizational and individual) receive regular updates and advocacy alerts on key issues affecting theatre.
 Every year, TCG sends a theatre delegation to Arts Advocacy Day in Washington, DC, organizing Hill visits with theatres' Congressional representatives.